 I think of zaletti as “everyday” cookies: you can eat two or three every day and not feel like you’ve overindulged.
 Of course indulging is good too, but sometimes it’s nice to have a plainer cookie you can just sit and relax with, and zaletti do that for me.

 Rather than fine cornmeal I used polenta, which gives the cookies a crumbly crunch and texture.
-For half the batch I used currants (which David’s recipe calls for), and
+For half the batch I used currants (which David’s recipe calls for), and for the other half chopped dried cranberries.
+The currants seem to hold their own a bit better.
+FYI.

 Since I essentially made David’s recipe verbatim, I offer the link below to the recipe at his site.
 Hope you enjoy.